 When the state association of local health directors was searching for an EHR solution they did not want just any Meaningful Use certified Electronic Health Record (EHR) system, they wanted an EHR which focused on public health; they wanted an EHR with a full set of (typical) financial and clinical reports.
 However, that was not enough.
-In addition to getting typical reports, they also needed an EHR which would provide reports for state (e.g. for debt set off or Medicaid cost settlement), federal (title V and title X) and numerous county reports (e.g. services provided, demographic breakdown of county population served). .
-A dedicated public health EHR system could provide reports which are needed for public health in various combinations, quickly and easily without IT staff doing SQL queries and such magic.
-Reporting had to become simple and public health focused.
+In addition to getting typical reports, they also needed an EHR which would provide reports for state (e.g. for debt set off or Medicaid cost settlement), federal (Title V and Title X) and numerous county reports (e.g. services provided, demographic breakdown of county population served). . a dedicated public health EHR system which could provide reports which are needed for public health in various combinations, quickly and easily without IT staff doing SQL queries and such magic.
+Reporting had to become simple and public-health-focused.

-Since public health is going through tremendous change, they wanted an EHR partner who was focused on public health and will continue to evolve to meet ever changing demands of (local, county, state and federal) public health.
+Since public health is going through tremendous change, they wanted an EHR partner who was focused on public health and who would continue to evolve to meet ever-changing demands of (local, county, state and federal) public health.

 After an extensive search, the state association of local health directors selected Patagonia Health EHR because of its user-friendly apps and widgets.
-The apps platform makes EHR easy-to-use and easy-to-learn for even less tech savvy staff.
+The apps platform makes the Patagonia Health EHR easy-to-use and easy-to-learn, even for less tech-savvy staff.
 In addition to the existing set of comprehensive reports, Patagonia Health built a comprehensive set of county, state and federal reports.
-These reports can be printed or exported into excel for further manipulation and are all easily accessible without having to wait for the IT staff to run queries.
+These reports can be printed or exported into spreadsheeets for further manipulation and are all easily accessible without having to wait for the IT staff to run queries.

 After one year of working with numerous health directors and seeing their day-to-day operations, Patagonia Health observed that a large number of health directors rely on their staff to produce reports because they are often off-site or in meetings.
 Often times, staff had difficulty getting time from the shared IT resources to get the needed data.
 Patagonia Health thought perhaps a new app could improve their productivity and mobility.

-Lenhart said “I remember back in Sept 2013 Ashok approached me at the state public health conference in Asheville.
+Lenhart said “I remember back in September 2013, Ashok approached me at the state public health conference in Asheville.
 He talked about using cloud and mobile technology to build a local health department specific dashboard.
 He shared a vision of a dashboard with lots of graphs and charts.
 All this available either on my smartphone, desktop or tablet; available anywhere, anytime.
-He asked for my input; my ideas; what I would like to see and how I thought it should work.
+He asked for my input, my ideas, what I would like to see and how I thought it should work.
 It all started back then.
 I talked to him throughout the development of the dashboard, and lo-and-behold, here it is!
 It worked out well.”

 BUILDING THE PUBLIC HEALTH MANAGEMENT DASHBOARD APP

 Dashboards provide a graphical interface between the viewer and the data.
 A relatable example is your car’s dashboard which lets you know that oil is low or your engine needs checking without ever having to lift the hood.
-And much like the dashboard of a car, local health department’s dashboard summarizes key performance indicators of your health department – without having to manually collect data from multiple sources.
-Dashboards have to be easy and with a quick glance, one can assess the health of the department and highlight any areas which need looking into.
+And much like the dashboard of a car, local health department’s dashboard summarizes key performance indicators of your health department – without having to collect data manually from multiple sources.
+Dashboards have to be easy; with a quick glance one can assess the health of the department and highlight any areas which need looking into.

-Scott Lenhart said “Management Dashboard App tracking is really great for new healthcare access points like percentage of people who are self-pay vs. insurance paid – it’s all in the Dashboard.
-County commissioner’s end-of-year report summarizes easily.
-I trust it much more than the old system”.
+Scott Lenhart said, “Management Dashboard App tracking is really great for new healthcare access points – like percentage of people who are self-pay vs. insurance-paid – it’s all in the Dashboard.
+The county commissioner’s end-of-year report summarizes easily.
+I trust it much more than the old system.”

-To make it easy to use, each app must be built around the needs and workflow of each user and for health directors it needs to be convenient.
+To make it easy to use, each app must be built around the needs and workflow of each user, and to make it beneficial for health directors, it needs to be convenient.
 “With the apps platform, customizing and developing the app is easy.
-We just need to spend time to really understand how they use it” said Ashok Mathur, CEO and co-founder of Patagonia Health.
+We just need to spend time to really understand how they use it,” said Ashok Mathur, CEO and co-founder of Patagonia Health.
 Once the dashboard idea took hold, Patagonia Health collaborated with Richmond and Stokes county health departments who were already using Patagonia Health’s EHR system.
 Patagonia Health worked closely with Lenhart and Jarrell to find out what information they would benefit from.

-“As our counties start changing and consolidating into regions, and as we develop and become more compartmentalized, the Management Dashboard App will give a snapshot of what each region looks like.” says Lenhart.
-Lenhart uses data to watch trends and comparisons between his department and others similar to Stokes County.
-He can easily see this data captured in color coded summaries; shown below, the brown bars represent data “in other practices”.
+“As our counties start changing and consolidating into regions, and as we develop and become more compartmentalized, the Management Dashboard App will give a snapshot of what each region looks like,” says Lenhart.
+Lenhart uses data to watch trends and see comparisons between his department and others similar to Stokes County.
+He can easily see this data captured in color coded summaries (shown below; the brown bars represent data om “other practices”).

 EHR Reporting Management Dashboard App Clinical Reports View

-“Patagonia Health came to us prior to development to find out what information we would benefit from and they took our recommendations and brought it back and were willing to tweak the plan where necessary.
+“Patagonia Health came to us prior to development to find out what information we would benefit from; they took our recommendations and brought it back and then were willing to tweak the plan where necessary.
 It is no longer what it was when it started out but has evolved based on what we needed and wanted.
-Patagonia Health involved us from the get go” recalls Jarrell.
+Patagonia Health involved us from the get go,” recalls Jarrell.

 - Graphical reports are available on any device, anytime and anywhere – even via smartphone.